FIND US ON TALKING WORKS : www.talkingworks.co.nz

 Roy is available to lead significant events including marriages

 and occasions for the way life begins and ends.
 He was a Methodist clergyman from 1966 to 1977.

-Search for Roy under wedding or civil union celebrants
+Search for Roy under wedding or civil union/marriage celebrants

 SEMINARS FOR HEALTH RELATED PROFESSIONALS, FACILITATION, MEDIATION AND TRAINING FOR STAFF IN ORGANISATIONS

 Seminars, workshops, team or peer sessions which focus on training for people in the helping professions are available.
 Roy has taught across cultures and appreciated insights which come from close dialogue and the revision of his own training.
 He has innovative suggestions to re set traditional approaches to health and welfare services in Aotearoa.

 Enquire about related opportunities for health and personal assistance professionals (counsellors, social workers and health professionals)) to work with Roy in individually focused seminar settings.
 The aim is to work together towards the establishment of creative relationships "in the moment".
 In these tailored seminars every person has their unique professional learning needs attended to.
 There is no attempt to persuade participants that a particular way of working is preferable and no desire to establish adherence to a structured modality.